terefang/odd6rpg/lite/300-combat.md

 ## Combat Actions

-The specific combat actions that are possible can vary depending on the GM's discretion and the actual situation at hand, but will include the following types of combat actions:
+The specific combat actions that are possible can vary depending on the GM's discretion and the actual situation at hand.

+* Move – Characters can move around the area to position themselves better in combat.

 * Attack – Characters can make physical attacks using a weapon, such as a sword or bow.
 The character will roll their combat skill and add any relevant bonuses or penalties to determine the success of the attack.

 * Defend – Characters can take actions to defend themselves, such as using a shield or dodging, which can increase their defense against incoming attacks.

-* Move – Characters can move around the area to position themselves better in combat.

 * Cast spell – Some characters may have access to spells and can cast them to attack or help allies in combat.